 Soon enough, you’ll be hiking your way onto Ghosties Beach.
 To your left, you’ll see even more rock platforms meander their way out to the ocean.
 It’s tempting to go and explore.
 But to get to the Rainbow Caves, you’ll continue up a small sandy hill and around the bend to your right.

 From here, simply shoot straight to the end of the beach.
 It’s this southernmost part of Ghosties Beach where the Rainbow Caves are located.
-For reference on where the Pink Caves and Rainbow Caves are located in relation to each other, check out Google Maps below.

 Rainbow Caves (Ghosties Beach Cave)